 “Patients here in Hull and East Yorkshire are generally keen to be involved in research and it’s because of their support that the Yorkshire and Humber area can say it is one of the best performing regions in the country for clinical trial recruitment.

-“People are recruited through Hull and East Yorkshire Hospitals Trust to take part in studies every year, and these pieces of work really do represent the future of healthcare, both locally and across the world.
+“People are recruited through Hull University Teaching Hospitals NHS Trust Trust to take part in studies every year, and these pieces of work really do represent the future of healthcare, both locally and across the world.